tpm2dev/tpm.dev.tutorials/Intro/README.md

 ### Indirect Policies

 Because an object's policy is part of its name, that policy cannot be changed after creation.
-An indirect policy command allows for the inclusion of a policy stored in an NV index.
+An indirect policy command allows for a policy to change over time without having to recreate the authorized object.

 ### Compound Policies